akhila-kudrethaya/password-generator/README.md

 2. Follow the on-screen prompts to specify your password preferences:
    - Enter the desired password length.
-   - Choose whether to include uppercase, lowercase, numbers, and special characters.
+   - Choose whether to include uppercase letters, lowercase letters, numbers, and special characters.

 3. The script will generate a random password based on your preferences and display it on the screen.

-4. Optionally, you can copy the generated password to the clipboard for easy pasting into websites or applications.
+4. Optionally, you can choose to copy the generated password to the clipboard for easy pasting into websites or applications.

 ## Contributing